natalledm/100-days-of-code/journal.md

 **Today's progress:** Classes, modules, and objects!

 **Thoughts:** Remember that if you use an object as parameter of a method, it uses the original object itself.
 So any changes will be done to the original object!
+Objects are not primitive values (string, int, etc.) so when referred as a value of a method what is referred is the object itself, not a copy of it like it occurs with a primitive value.
+So any changes in the object inside the method, will change the original object itself.
+Ex: if I put a "thing: value", it will appear in the object that is being called by the function.

 **Resources and Inspirations:**[Alura](https://www.alura.com.br/)